-A slight modification of scraping blade pressure leads to tremendous influence on solder paste printing.
-If blade pressure is too small, solder paste will fail to fall at the bottom of stencil aperture and to be effectively transferred to pad.
+A slight modification of scraping blade pressure leads to tremendous changes on solder paste printing.
+If blade pressure is too low, solder paste will fail to fall at the bottom of stencil aperture and to be effectively transferred to pad.
 If blade pressure is too high, solder paste will be too thin or stencils will be even damaged.
-The optimal condition is that solder paste is scrapped from the surface of stencil totally.
+The optimal situation is that solder paste is scrapped from the surface of stencil totally.

 b.
 Printing thickness

 Printing thickness largely relies on the thickness of stencil.
 A slight modification of solder paste printing thickness can be obtained through blade speed modification and blade pressure.
-Suitable reduction of printing speed of blade also leads to increasing of solder paste amount on PCB.
+Suitable reduction of printing speed of blade also leads to solder paste amount increasing on PCB.

 c.
 Stencil cleaning